-If you believe that you have grounds to ask a Nevada court for an annulment, you can file for an annulment of the marriage.
+If you believe that you have grounds to ask a Nevada court for an annulment but your spouse won't agree to sign the papers, you can file for an annulment on your own.
 There are certain forms you must fill out and file with the court to open an annulment case.
 You can find instructions and all the forms you need to open an annulment case in this section.

 Make sure you understand the basic annulment concepts before filling out any forms.
 Read through the Annulment Overview sections to learn about the basics of annulment.
 You may also want to visit the Custody Overview page for an overview of the custody laws in Nevada.